The Best Peach Mint Bars (Summer’s Most Irresistible Treat!)

 Instructions

-4. Press mixture firmly and evenly into prepared baking dish—use the bottom of a measuring cup to really pack it down.
+6. Press this mixture firmly and evenly into the bottom of your prepared baking dish—really pack it down.

-10. Cool completely in pan for at least 2 hours before cutting into squares—patience is key here.
+11. Cool completely to room temperature, then refrigerate for at least 2 hours before cutting.

 • Protein: 4g